hsvgbkhgbv/hsvgbkhgbv.github.io/_posts/2018-12-12-Strategic-Games.md

 |**T**| $\ \ \tiny w_{1}, w_{2}\ \$ | $\ \ \tiny x_{1}, x_{2}\ \$ |
 |**B**| $\ \ \tiny y_{1}, y_{2}\ \$ | $\ \ \tiny z_{1}, z_{2}\ \$ |

+## Intepretation
+A common interpretation of a strategic game is that it is a model of an event that occurs only once.
+Each player knows the details of the game and the fact that all the players are rational, and the players select their actions simultaneously and independently.
+Another interpretation is that a player can form his expectation of the other players' behaviour on the basis of information about the way that the game or a similar game was played in the past.
+When referring to the actions of the players in a strategic game as simultaneous we do not necessarily mean that tehse actions are taken at the same point in time.
+For the situation to be modeled as a strategic game it is important only that the players make decisions independently, no player being informed of the choice of any other player prior to making his own decision.